howl-editor/howl/site/source/getit.md

 - `C compiler`: Howl has a very small C core itself, and it embedds a few dependencies built in C.

+If you're running Linux and have [Flatpak](https://flatpak.org/), all you need is flatpak-builder.

+### Downloading the sources

+Download and unpack a Howl release, or get the source from [Github](https://github.com/howl-editor/howl), either by cloning the repository or by download a Zip-file of the desired branch/tag.

 ### Building

-Download and unpack a Howl release, or get the source from [Github](https://github.com/howl-editor/howl), either by cloning the repository or by download a Zip-file of the desired branch/tag..
 Compile Howl by issuing `make` from the `src` directory (`gmake` for \*BSD).
 When building directly from a source checkout, in-app dependencies will automatically be downloaded for you using `wget`.
 Once it's built, you can if you want run it directly as is from the `src` directory, like so: `$ ./howl`.
 To install it properly however, so that it integrates into your desktop, you'll want to run the `make install` command.

 *Example session:*